joshdr83/GenX.jl/README.md

 3. `docs/` Contains source files for documentation pertaining to the model.

+## Inertia Branch

+This branch includes an optional system inertia constraint.
+Users must provide a new `inertia_req.csv` file and add an `MW_s_per_MW` column to each resource input table.
+Configuration flag `InertiaRequirement` enables the constraint and `WriteInertia` controls output of hourly inertia values.
+See `README_inertia.md` for details.

 ## Requirements

 GenX (v0.4.4) runs on Julia v1.6 through v1.9, with a minimum version of the package JuMP v1.1.1.
 Julia v1.10 and v1.11 are also supported.
 However, we recently noticed a decline in performance with Julia v1.10, which is currently under investigation.
 Therefore, **we recommend using Julia v1.9**, particularly for very large cases.